-You’re standing in front of your closet, getting ready for an epic day at sea.
-You’ve got your hat and sunglasses ready to go.
+You’re standing in front of your closet, getting ready for a great day on the water.
+You’ve got your hat and sunglasses prepared to go.
 Your boat shoes are situated at the front of the closet because you wear them so often.

 They’re stylish, comfortable, and made for your favorite hobby.
 Since they get so much love, you’re probably ready for a new pair.